Skip to content

 Criminal penalties

-Violations carry imprisonment and fines reported in the range of roughly EGP 200,000 to EGP 10 million; enforcement is treated as a financial crime rather than a regulatory matter.
+Violations carry imprisonment and fines of EGP 1 million up to EGP 10 million (โ‰ˆUSD 320,000), making crypto activity a criminal rather than tax matter.

 Timeline - major decisions & events